skypilot-org/skypilot/examples/prometheus/README.md

 <img src="https://i.imgur.com/25CYKcD.png" alt="Prometheus Screenshot" width="1000"/>

-This README showcases as simple example of how metrics can be extracted from SkyPilot and exported to Prometheus.
+This README showcases a simple example of how metrics can be extracted from SkyPilot and exported to Prometheus.

 In `skypilot_prometheus_server.py`, we use the `prometheus_client` library to create a Prometheus client that